 Lime Kilns and Stone Quarries

-We exited the fortress using the doorways on the photo above, and the first thing that we saw was a stone quarry.
+We exited the fortress using the doorways in the photo above, and the first thing we saw was a stone quarry.

 “The Stone Way” leads through lime kilns and stone quarries.